-1.1 Indemnification.
+18.1 Indemnification.

-1.1.1 Indemnification by Seagen.
-Seagen will indemnify, defend and hold harmless Nurix, its Affiliates and its and their respective directors, officers, employees, agents, successors and assigns (each, a "Nurix Indemnitee") from and against any and all Damages to the extent arising out of or relating to, directly or indirectly, any Third Party Claim based upon:

-(a) any Research activities conducted by Seagen or its Affiliates or contractors under this Agreement;

-(b) the Development, Manufacture or Commercialization of Licensed Products in the Field in the Territory by Seagen, its Affiliates or its Sublicensees (provided, that in the event Nurix exercises its Profit-Share Option and the Parties enter into a Profit-Share Product Agreement with respect to a Profit-Share Product, the relevant Profit-Share Product Agreement will control with respect to any Third Party Claim based on the Development, Manufacture or Commercialization of Profit-Share Products);
+- 18.1.1 Indemnification by Seagen.
+Seagen will indemnify, defend and hold harmless Nurix, its Affiliates and its and their respective directors, officers, employees, agents, successors and assigns (each, a "Nurix Indemnitee") from and against any and all Damages to the extent arising out of or relating to, directly or indirectly, any Third Party Claim based upon: - (a) any Research activities conducted by Seagen or its Affiliates or contractors under this Agreement; - (b) the Development, Manufacture or Commercialization of Licensed Products in the Field in the Territory by Seagen, its Affiliates or its Sublicensees (provided, that in the event Nurix exercises its Profit-Share Option and the Parties enter into a Profit-Share Product Agreement with respect to a Profit-Share Product, the relevant Profit-Share Product Agreement will control with respect to any Third Party Claim based on the Development, Manufacture or Commercialization of Profit-Share Products); - (c) the gross negligence or willful misconduct of Seagen or its Affiliates or its or their respective directors, officers, employees or agents, in connection with Seagen's performance of its obligations under this Agreement or any Ancillary Agreement; or - (d) any breach by Seagen of any of its representations, warranties, covenants, agreements or obligations under this Agreement or any Ancillary Agreement;

-(c) the gross negligence or willful misconduct of Seagen or its Affiliates or its or their respective directors, officers, employees or agents, in connection with Seagen's performance of its obligations under this Agreement or any Ancillary Agreement; or provided, however, that in each case ((a)-(d)), such indemnity will not apply to the extent Nurix has an indemnification obligation pursuant to Section 18.1.2 (Indemnification by Nurix) for such Damages.
+provided, however, that in each case ((a)-(d)), such indemnity will not apply to the extent Nurix has an indemnification obligation pursuant to Section 18.1.2 (Indemnification by Nurix) for such Damages.